oncodash/ontoweaver/README.md

                               - C
 ```

-The whole yaml file, with both data mapping, input data validation, and output data validation, would look like this:
+The whole YAML file, with both data mapping, input data validation, and output data validation, would look like this:

 ```yaml
 row: